-If you follow my blog you’ve probably got my quote engrained in your head by now as it’s at the bottom of just about every post.
-“It’s Not About How Much Money You Make , It’s How You Save It.”
+If you follow my blog, you’ve probably got my quote engrained in your head by now, as it’s at the bottom of almost every post.
+“It’s Not About How Much Money You Make; It’s How You Save It.”

-We also eliminate what we no longer use if we haven’t used it in 6 months to a year because we likely won’t if we haven’t by then.
+We also eliminate what we no longer use if we haven’t used it in six months to a year because we likely won’t if we haven’t by then.

 - Three Hands And An Action Plan~I’m A Mom On The Go!

-- Is Budget Failure Your Own Fault?
+- Is Budget Failure Your Fault?